 The core business of the Corporation is to design and implement drilling fluid systems for oil and natural gas producers.
-CESTC operates in the WCSB and the United States, with an emphasis on servicing the ongoing major resource plays.
-The drilling of those major resources plays includes wells drilled vertically, directionally, and with increasing frequency, horizontally.
+CESTC operates throughout the NAM and in particular in the WCSB and the US with an emphasis on servicing the ongoing major resource plays.
+CESTC operates its drilling fluids business as Canadian Energy Services and Moose Mountain Mud in the WCSB and as AES Drilling Fluids, Champion Drilling Fluids, and Fluids Management in the US.

+The drilling of the major resource plays includes wells drilled vertically, directionally, and with increasing frequency, horizontally.
 Horizontal drilling can be utilized in tight formations like shale gas/oil and in the oilsands (SAGD) and in heavy oil.
 The designed fluid encompasses the functions of cleaning the hole, stabilizing the rock drilled, controlling subsurface pressures, enhancing drilling rates and protecting potential production zones while conserving the environment in the surrounding surface and subsurface area.
 The Corporation's drilling fluid systems are designed to be adaptable to a broad range of complex and varied drilling scenarios, to help clients eliminate inefficiencies in the drilling process and to assist them in meeting operational objectives and environmental compliance obligations.
-The Corporation markets its technical expertise and services to oil and natural gas exploration and production entities by emphasizing the historical success of its patented and proprietary drilling fluid systems and the technical expertise and experience of its personnel
+The Corporation markets its technical expertise and services to oil and natural gas exploration and production entities by emphasizing the historical success of its patented and proprietary drilling fluid systems and the technical expertise and experience of its personnel.

-Medium to deep and horizontal wells represented approximately 96% of the Corporation's drilling fluids revenue for the year ended December 31, 2009, approximately 97% of the Partnership's drilling fluids revenue for the year ended December 31, 2008 and approximately 95% of the Partnership's drilling fluids revenue for the period ended December 31, 2007.
+Medium to deep and horizontal wells represented approximately 96% of the Corporation's drilling fluids revenue for the year ended December 31, 2010, approximately 96% of the Partnership's drilling fluids revenue for the year ended December 31, 2009 and approximately 97% of the Partnership's drilling fluids revenue for the period ended December 31, 2008.

-On June 12, 2008 the Partnership added a drilling fluid waste management business through the Clear Acquisition.
+On June 12, 2008, the Partnership added a drilling fluid waste management business through the Clear Acquisition.
 Clear provides environmental and drilling fluids waste disposal services mostly to oil and gas producers active in the shallow natural gas producing areas of Alberta as well as to Alberta's oil sands.
 The business of Clear involves determining the appropriate processes for disposing of, or recycling fluids produced by drilling operations and to carry out various related services necessary to dispose of drilling fluids.
-In 2009 the Clear business unit contributed approximately 10% of the Partnership's revenue and during the period from June 12, 2008 to December 31, 2008, the Clear business unit contributed approximately 13% of the Partnership's revenue (8% of annual revenue for the period from January 1, 2008 to December 31, 2008).
+In 2010, the Clear business unit contributed approximately 6% of the Corporation's revenue, and in 2009, the Clear business unit contributed approximately 10% of the Corporation's revenue.

 EQUAL, CES' transport division, provides its customers with the necessary trucks and trailers specifically designed to meet the demanding requirements of off-highway oilfield work, and trained personnel to transport and handle oilfield produced fluids and to haul, handle, manage and warehouse drilling fluids.
-EQUAL operates from two terminals and yards located in Edson, Alberta and Carlyle, Saskatchewan.
+EQUAL operates from two terminals and yards located in Edson, Alberta, and Carlyle, Saskatchewan.